ItsCalps/Pit-Boy-3000-Mark/README.md

-Pit-Boy 3000 Mark IV – A Retro Fallout-Inspired Personal Interface
+Pip-Boy 3000 Mark IV – A Retro Fallout-Inspired Personal Interface

-Welcome to Pit-Boy 3000 Mark IV, a small side-project inspired by the classic Pip-Boy terminals from the Fallout universe.
+Welcome to Pip-Boy 3000 Mark IV, a small side-project inspired by the classic Pip-Boy terminals from the Fallout universe.
 It’s not meant to be a huge app or a fancy framework — just a personal, retro-styled interface built for fun, immersion, and everyday use.

 This project recreates the vibe of an in-game terminal: green glow, vintage flicker, a subtle boot sequence, ambient sounds, and a simple but functional layout.
 Everything works entirely on the client side, with no servers and no external dependencies.